glassworks/course-raytracer-en/README.md

 - You will need to develop a **strategic vision**, encompassing :
   - A vision of the final project you are aiming to produce
   - A vision of how the project is to be run
-  - A vision of the ressources (time, financial, etc.) needed
+  - A vision of the resources (time, financial, etc.) needed
 - You will need to **innovate** :
   - Be confronted with difficulties and unknowns, and come up with creative solutions
   - Extract and anticipate client needs and propose creative solutions